 Use one of the buttons above to browse our palindrome list in your preferred ordering.
 Each entry shows the author's name and the exact time that palindrome was born.
 Plus, every palindrome has a story, as shared by the author.
 These stories are rich sources of inspiration and tips.
 Use that information when you decide to craft your own palindromic literary works in this constrained writing space.

-The current list has 7 palindromes by such authors as Trucker Poet, Ray N. Franklin, Steve Prosze and others.
+We have currently accepted 20 palindromes by such authors as Trucker Poet, Kris Rickards, J.B.
+Toner, Steve Prosze and others.

 Many of our palindromes aren't on this list, not yet.
 They will be here eventually, after they first appear in an anthology of unique and original palindromes.
 That's a benefit most of our members enjoy.
 They join so they can submit their creative compositions to the next anthology.
 More members means more palindromes, and that means the anthology will be more popular, and we can pay our contributors more cash.